sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Instahyre](https://www.instahyre.com) : Your dream job is now here.
 Showcase yourself to a curated list of top companies.
 Complete privacy and no spacm.
 - [The Muse](https://www.themuse.com) : Find everything you need to succeed from dream jobs to career advice.
 You can do a lot here on The Muse like exploring companies, browsing jobs, career advice,  discover careers,  career coaching.
 Try it.
+- [Mentat](https://thementat.com) : Get your dream job 10x faster.
+Never apply
+  for a job ever again, talk directly to decision makers and hiring managers.
 - [Who is Hiring](https://whoishiring.io) : An awesome resource for searching, filtering and finding new and attractive jobs according to your needs and interests.